Sage-Bionetworks/BridgeDocs/_articles/mobile/filtering.md

 Data groups are string "tags" that are assigned to a participant's record using the participant record APIs.
 The server will also filter content based on the data groups of the participant making a request.
 They do not have to be sent with the request (the server knows them already).
 They can really represent anything about a group of users that you need to track through the Bridge server, for filtering or any other purpose.

 To prevent abuse of data groups, all possible data group strings must be defined beforehand as part of the [Study](/#Study) object.

-### Substudies

-Finally, users can be assigned to substudies, usually by signing up with an external ID (which is associated to a specific substudy), or by matching and consenting to a specific consent group.
-Content can be filtered to include or exclude users based on their substudy memberships.